AJ Acres Campground Location

 Maps Vs. Google Maps Vs. GPS

-Paper Maps have been the main stay of navigation by travelers long before electricity was discovered.
-In some extent will remain the backbone of navigation for many years to come.
-Often paper maps will have more points of interests listed on your route than other forms of navigation.
+Paper maps were travelers’ primary means of navigation long before electricity was discovered.
+To some extent, it will remain the backbone of navigation for many years.
+Often, paper maps will have more points of interest listed on your route than other forms of navigation.
 Suggested tips for handling maps

-• Take them out before you get in the vehicle and familiarize yourself with the route.
+- Take them out before entering the vehicle and familiarize yourself with the route.

-• Fold the map so that you can easily see without unfolding much of the days travel itinerary.
+- Fold the map so you can easily see it without unfolding much of the day’s travel itinerary.

-• Highlight route if unfamiliar and circle points of interests.
+- Highlight the routes if unfamiliar and circle points of interest.

 Google Maps is quickly replacing the standby paper map.
-You can enter the address into the web site and out pops a map to get you to your destination.
-It may lack some points of interests but makes up for it on its price – it’s free.
+You can enter the address into the website, and a map will pop out to get you to your destination.
+It may lack some points of interest but makes up for it in its price – it’s free.
 Listed below are a few suggestions for use:

-• Print out not only the maps you need but also print out the driving directions.
-Often listed on them is not only the number of miles before the next turn but the time it takes.
-Have you ever been asked by the riders in the back seat “How much further?”
+- Print out not only the maps you need but also print out the driving directions.
+Often listed on them is the number of miles before the next turn and the time it takes.
+Have you ever been asked by the riders in the back seat, “How much further?”

-• Insert each page into a clear sheet protector and place in a 3 ring binder.
-Now you have them in the order you need them and they are protected from accidental spills that make the ink run.
+- Insert each page into a transparent sheet protector and place it in a 3-ring binder.
+Now you have them in the order you need them, and they are protected from accidental spills that make the ink run.

-Global Positioning System (GPS) was originally designed and built for the military.
-President Reagan released it for civilian use in 1984 after the Soviet Union downed a civilian flight bound for Korea that wandered into Soviet airspace due to a faulty auto pilot.
-The transportation industry took full use of it and installed it on commercial airplanes and ocean going vessels.
-Recently, the price of that technology has decreased so that now many travelers can afford to own such a device giving them door to door driving directions.
+Global Positioning System (GPS) was initially designed and built for the military.
+President Reagan released it for civilian use in 1984 after the Soviet Union downed a civilian flight bound for Korea that wandered into Soviet airspace due to a faulty autopilot.
+The transportation industry entirely used it and installed it on commercial airplanes and ocean-going vessels.
+Recently, the price of that technology has decreased so that now many travelers can afford to own such a device, giving them door-to-door driving directions.
 Listed below are a few suggestions for use:

-• Verify mounting laws in the states you travel.
-Some do not allow you to install the unit on the dash or window.
+- Verify mounting laws in the states you travel.
+Some do not allow installing the unit on the dash or window.

-• When parked disconnect and secure in vehicle.
+- When parked, disconnect and secure the vehicle.
 Thieves look for these devices when breaking into cars.

-Whichever method you choose to navigate your way to our campground, feel free to call us for directions.
-We want you to arrive stress free and able to enjoy your stay with us.
+Call us for directions, whichever method you choose to navigate to our campground.
+We want you to arrive stress-free and able to enjoy your stay with us.

 Please visit our Contact Us page to ask us a question.
-Click here to make an online Reservation or call us at 320-558-2847.
+To make a reservation, call us at 320-558-2847.